sacmehta/PRU/README.md

 | PRU | 4 | 2 | 400 | 1400 | 18.90 | **64.40** | **62.62** | 151 | [Link](https://drive.google.com/open?id=1h2f3-tD7AJhmWNX-p5qMdXjaVfVd0usF) |

 **NOTE**:
- * The performance of PRU can be further improved by using advanced methods such as weight dropout and dynamic pointer based evaluations.
-If you use evaluate above models with dynamic evaluation, then you should see an improvement in perplexity by about 6-8%.
+ * The performance of PRU can be further improved by using advanced methods such as weight dropout and [dynamic evaluations](https://arxiv.org/pdf/1709.07432.pdf).
+If you evaluate above pretrained models with dynamic evaluation, then you should see an improvement in perplexity by about 6-8% for both LSTM and PRU-based models.
- * Replacing LSTM with PRU in AWD-LSTM repository, we achieve the best results with fewer parameters.
+ * Replacing LSTM with PRU in [AWD-LSTM](https://github.com/salesforce/awd-lstm-lm), we obtained the best results, however, with fewer parameters.
 See our paper for more details.

 ## Pre-requisite
 To run this code, you need to have following libraries: